|

 Kin-GAP Termination

-• The child/youth turns 18 and chooses or is ineligible to participate in extended benefits.
+- The child/youth turns 18 and is ineligible or chooses not to participate in extended benefits.
+The end date is the day before the 18th birthday.

-• The youth turns 21 upon participating in extended benefits.
+- The youth turns 21 upon participating in extended benefits.
+The end date is the day before the 21st birthday.

-• The county determines the guardian is no longer providing support to the child.
+- The county determines the guardian is no longer providing support to the child.
+The end date is the date of the county’s determination.

 Kin-GAP Is Suspended